tomberek/mcm/manual/iv.md

 ## 45b.
 Article 120b-Rape and sexual assault of a child

- --LSQP--**Note: This statute applies to offenses committed on or after 28 June 2012.
+ [**Note: This statute applies to offenses committed on or after 28 June 2012.
 Article 120b is a new statute designed to address only child sexual offenses.
-Previous versions of child sexual offenses are located as follows: for offenses committed on or before 30 September 2007, _see_ Appen- dix 27; for offenses committed during the period 1 October 2007 through 27 June 2012, _see_ Appendix 28.--RSQP--**
+Previous versions of child sexual offenses are located as follows: for offenses committed on or before 30 September 2007, _see_ Appen- dix 27; for offenses committed during the period 1 October 2007 through 27 June 2012, _see_ Appendix 28.]**

 ### a.
 Text of Statute